jonathanburns/blog/_posts/2024-12-06-safenet-deep-dive.md

 The in-wallet escrow provides clear UX benefits:

-* Users can see all their Safenet funds using their usual wallet app.
+* Users can see all their Safenet funds using their normal wallet app.
 While it is _also_ possible for a wallet app to display the funds in the _external_ smart contract, gathering the data is complex because your wallet must locate all the external accounts.
 * Users don't have to remember to pull the funds back into their wallet (they're already in your wallet).

+_Note here that users can use their Safenet wallet for normal non-safenet transactions, but the processor will need to co-sign those transactions (the processor is required to sign all transactions that spend from this wallet)._

 From a security perspective, while it certainly _feels_ safer to keep the funds in your wallet, the risk is theoretically the same in both approaches.
 At the end of the day, there's a smart contract which manages the escrow, and your ability to get those funds back is dictated by the logic of that smart contract.